zhaoyuan2022/pxf-pdb/package/README.md

 ## PXF RPM build process

 To build an RPM, follow these steps:
+1. Install the `rpm-build` package: `sudo yum install rpm-build`
-1. Install Greenplum database
+2. Install Greenplum database
-2. Run `source $GPHOME/greenplum_path.sh` to configure your `PATH` to be able to find `pg_config` program
+3. Run `source $GPHOME/greenplum_path.sh` to configure your `PATH` to be able to find `pg_config` program
-3. Run `make clean rpm` from the top-level directory to build artifacts and assemble the RPM
+4. Run `make clean rpm` from the top-level directory to build artifacts and assemble the RPM
-4. The RPM will be available in `build/rpmbuild/RPMS` directory
+5. The RPM will be available in `build/rpmbuild/RPMS` directory

 ## PXF RPM installation process